yalue/Ruby-Strange-Attractors/README.md

-Ruby-Strange-Attractors
+Ruby Strange Attractors
 =======================

 A simple strange attractor renderer in Ruby
 -------------------------------------------

-Renders strange attractors in fully native ruby.
+Renders strange attractors in pure ruby.

 Usage: `ruby draw_attractor.rb <type> <output image> [options]`.
 The output image will always be a bitmap.